serverbravo/game/README.md

 ## Introduction

-> So many companies to buy products from, so much dating coaches & instructors to learn from, so much concepts of game and life to learn from.
+> So many companies to buy products from, so much dating coaches & instructors to learn from, so much concepts of game and life to learn from - yet, all of them operate on the same grey areas: The Macro Concepts, or things that operate on the bird's eye view.

+## What Is Game?

+>

+## Social

+#### Social Acuity

+#### Calibration

 ## Sex